 DIRECTORS & KEY MANAGERIAL PERSONNEL

-During the year 2019-20 seven meetings were held by the Board ofDirectors.
-The details of board/ committee meetings and the attendance of Directors are provided in the CorporateGovernance Report forming part of the Annual Report.
+During FY 2020-21 seven meetings were held by the Board of Directors.
+The details ofboard / committee meetings and the attendance of Directors are provided in the CorporateGovernance Report forming part of the Annual Report.

 Disclosures regarding the following are also mentioned in report on CorporateGovernance:

-1. Composition of Committee(s) of the Board of Directors and otherdetails;
+1. Composition of Committee(s) of the Board of Directors and other details;

 2. Details of establishment of Vigil Mechanism;

-3. Details of remuneration paid to all the Directors including StockOptions; and
+3. Details of remuneration paid to all the Directors including Stock Options; and

 The following process of evaluation was approved by the Nomination and RemunerationCommittee and the Board of Directors:

-|S. No. Process ||Remarks ||Criteria for Evaluation (including Independent |
+|S. No. Process ||Remarks ||Criteria for Evaluation (including Independent Directors) |

-|1. ||Kick off Board evaluation program ||the Chairperson kick start the process.
-Appointed and designated independent external agency as process Coordinator. ||NA |
+|1.
+Kick Off Board Evaluation Program ||The Chairperson kick starts the process.
+Appointed and designated independent external agency as Process Coordinator ||- |

-|2. ||evaluation forms and one to one discussion ||process Coordinator interacted with the Board members to assess performance invite direct feedback and seek inputs to identify opportunities for improvement. process Coordinator circulated the feedback questionnaire to the board members and invited feedback from individuals after collecting the key findings one to one discussions were conducted to seek further clarity. ||this includes Board focus (Strategic inputs) Board Meeting Management KpI's suggestions to improve Board performance Board effectiveness Management engagement governance risk management and addressing of follow up requests. |
+|2.
+Evaluation forms and One to One discussion ||Process Coordinator interacted with the Board members to assess performance invite direct feedback and seek inputs to identify opportunities for improvement.
+ProcessCoordinatorcirculatedthefeedbackquestionnaire to the board members and invited feedback from individuals after collecting the key findings one to one discussions were conducted to seek further clarity. ||This includes Board focus (Strategic inputs) Board Meeting Management KPI's suggestions to improve Board performance Board Effectiveness Management Engagement governance risk management and addressing of follow up requests. |

-|3. ||evaluation by the Board and of Independent Directors ||A compilation of the individual self-assessments and one to one discussions were placed at the meetings of the Independent Director's (ID's) and the Board of Directors (BoD) for them to review collectively. ||this includes demonstration of integrity commitment attendance at the meetings contribution and participation professionalism contribution while developing Annual operating plans demonstration of roles and responsibilities review of high risk issues & grievance redressed mechanism succession planning working of Board Committees etc. |
+|3.
+Evaluation by the Board and of Independent Directors ||A compilation of the individual self-assessments and one to one discussions were placed at the meetings of the Independent Director's (ID's) and the Board of Directors (BoD) for them to review collectively. ||This includes demonstration of integrity commitment attendance at the meetings contribution and participation professionalism contribution while developing Annual Operating Plans demonstration of roles and responsibilities review of high risk issues & grievance redressed mechanism succession planning working of Board Committees etc. |

 |4.
-Final recording and reporting ||Based on the above a final report on Board evaluation 2019-20 was presented at a meeting of the Board of Directors. ||NA |
+Final recording and reporting ||Based on the above a final report on Board Evaluation 2020-21 was presented at a meeting of the Board of Directors. ||NA |

-Disclosures pursuant to Rule 5 of Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 are as under: -a) Comparison and ratio of the remuneration of each director to themedian remuneration of the employees of the Company for the Financial Year 2019-20
+Disclosures pursuant to Rule 5 of Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 are as under: -a) Comparison and ratio of the remuneration ofeach director to the median remuneration of the employees of the Company for FY 2020-21

 |Name of the Director* ||Remuneration of Director ||Median Remuneration of employees ||Ratio |

-b) The percentage increase in remuneration of each director Chief Financial OfficerChief Executive Officer Company Secretary or Manager if any duringthe financial year under review
+b) The percentage increase in remuneration of each director Chief Financial OfficerChief Executive Officer Company Secretary or Manager if any during the financial yearunder review

 |Name of Director / KMP ||Designation ||% increase in Remuneration |

-|Mr. C K Nageswaran ||Whole time Director ||4% |
+|Mr. C K Nageswaran ||Whole Time Director ||0% |

-|Mr. Saravanan V ||Chief Financial officer ||NA |
+|Mr. Saravanan Venkatesan1 ||Chief Financial ||NA |

-|c) The percentage increase in the median remuneration of employeesin the financial year 2019-20 is 14% (4% in the last year) |
+|c) The percentage increase in the median remuneration of employees in FY 2020-21 is 3% (14% in the last year) |

-d) the number of permanent employees on the rolls of Company is 538as on March 312020.
+|d) The number of permanent employees on the rolls of Company is 454 as on March 31 2021. |

-|e) Average percentile increase already made in the salaries ofemployees other than the managerial personnel in the last financial year and itscomparison with the percentile increase in the managerial remuneration and justificationthereof and any exceptional circumstances for increase in the managerial remuneration |
+|e) Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and any exceptional circumstances for increase in the managerial remuneration |

-|Particulars ||For the Financial Year 2019-20 |
+|Particulars ||For FY 2020-21 |

-|(A) Average percentile increases already made in the salaries of employees other than the managerial personnel ||6% |
+|(A) Average percentile increases already made in the salaries of employees other than the managerial personnel ||0% |

-|(B) percentile increases in the managerial remuneration ||6% |
+|(B) Percentile increases in the managerial remuneration ||0% |

 |Comparison of (A) and (B) ||0% |